How to Connect PayPal to Twilio for Voice & IVR Payments

 FAQ

 Is this PayPal or Braintree?
 Both.
-PayPal owns Braintree, and Shuttle integrates with the Braintree/PayPal payment processing APIs.
-If you have a Braintree merchant account or a PayPal Business account with card processing enabled, Shuttle can connect it to Twilio.
+PayPal owns Braintree, and Shuttle integrates with the Braintree/PayPal payment processing APIs for the links path.
+If you have a Braintree merchant account or a PayPal Business account with card processing enabled, Shuttle can use it for payment links.

 What does it cost?
-Shuttle charges $0.20 per transaction.
+Payment links are currently free (a new pricing model is coming).
+Voice capture, where the gateway supports it, is $0.20 per successful transaction.
 PayPal/Braintree's standard processing fees apply on top (2.59% + 49¢ or your negotiated rate).
-No Shuttle setup fees or monthly minimums.

 Can I accept PayPal wallet payments over the phone?
-Twilio's <Pay> verb captures card details via DTMF keypad.
 PayPal wallet (balance/bank) payments require the PayPal checkout flow, which is web-based.
-Over the phone, you'd capture the caller's card details instead.
+A payment link is the right way to offer that mid-call — the customer completes it on the hosted page.

-Can I switch from PayPal to another gateway later?
+Can I switch from PayPal/Braintree to another gateway later?
 Yes.
 Change the gateway in your Shuttle payment profile.
-Your Twilio call flow stays exactly the same — no code changes needed.
+Moving to a voice-compatible gateway would also unlock keypad capture.

 Related Reading